sablier-labs/docs/docs/concepts/13-glossary.md

 ## PRBMath

-[PRBMath][prb-math] is fixed-point arithmetic library used by Sablier protocols.
+[PRBMath][prb-math] is fixed-point arithmetic library used by the Sablier Protocol for precise calculations.

 ## Protocol Admin